 Cicciolina began in 1993 and is a local staple of the St Kilda area.
 Authentic Italian cuisine and a simple approach right on Acland street.

-There is also a small “back bar” where you’re able to order select mar menu and drinks.
-An option if you’re waiting for a table.
-Note: Cicciolina take bookings for lunch and early evening.
+There is also a small back bar where you’re able to order from a select menu and drinks.
+A top option if you’re waiting for a table in the restaurant.
+Cicciolina take bookings for lunch and early evening.
 After 6:30 there are no bookings, only a table if you’re lucky and it’s not too busy.

 One of the more incredible wine lists of Melbourne, Cicciolina boast more than 250 local and international wines to choose from.